MicrosoftDocs/defender-docs/defender-for-iot/get-started.md

 Purchase the license for your network from the Microsoft 365 admin center, by ensuring it covers enough devices for your site needs.

-1. Go to the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home#/catalog) **Billing > Purcahse services**.
-If you don't have this option select **Marcketplace** instead.
+1. Go to the [Microsoft 365 admin center](https://portal.office.com/AdminPortal/Home#/catalog) **Billing > Purchase services**.
+If you don't have this option select **Marketplace** instead.
 1. Search for **Defender for IoT**.
-1. Choose the license approriate for the size of your site.
-There are 5 sized licenses ranging from *Extra-large* for up to 5000 devices, to *extra-small* covering a maximum of 100 devices.
+1. Choose the license appropriate for the size of your site.
+There are five different sized licenses ranging from *Extra-large* for up to 5000 devices, to *extra-small* covering a maximum of 100 devices.

-    Make sure to select the number of licenses you want to purchase, based on the number of sites you are monitoring.
-You might need to select various licenses of different sizes if the number of divices at each site is significantly different.
+    Make sure to select the number of licenses you want to purchase, based on the number of sites you're monitoring.
+You might need to select various licenses of different sizes if the number of devices at each site is different.
-    [Question: Do we document a situation where a company has eg 12000 devices, for 1 site.
+    [Question: Do we document a situation where a company has eg 12000 devices, for one site.
 How should they be advised to purchase?]

 1. Complete the purchasing instructions.